bruth/restlib2/README.md

 with the notion of a _resource_.
 It's background and intent is to make it trivial to stand up websites and the core developers (and the community) take an extremely pragmatic approach to achieve this.
+That being said, for very simple APIs Django has a few [helper functions][6] for restricting which methods are allowed.

-Aside from Django core, [django-tastypie][6] is the most popular app that provides an API for defining resources in Django.
+Aside from Django core, [django-tastypie][7] is the most popular app that provides an API for defining resources in Django.
 Unfortunately, tastypie has too complicated of an API and too many abstractions to understand how it works.
 The developer must work within the confines of this intricate